Michael-F-Bryan/rust-ffi-guide/src/introduction/index.md

 # The Rust FFI Guide

-Welcome to the Rust FFI Guide, aka **Abusing unsafe for fun and profit**.
+Welcome to the Rust FFI Guide, i.e. **using unsafe for fun and profit**.

 > **Note:** I'm going to assume you're already familiar with the [Rust][rust]
 > language and have a relatively recent version of the compiler installed.
 If